spytanu002/C-CPP/README.md

 # C-CPP
-This all my practice code of C/CPP
+This is all my practice code of C/CPP
+Author - tanu koushal